The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Experimental Results

 \subsection{Main Results}

-We present our main results in Table~\ref{tab:main-results}.
-We focus on comparing different reasoning designs and the impact of RL with only accuracy rewards, and with both \reward and accuracy rewards.
-We draw the following two main observations from these experiments:
+Table~\ref{tab:main-results} reports the main results under different reasoning designs and RL settings, using either accuracy reward alone or combined with \reward.

-\textbf{\ours improves accuracy with balanced precision and recall.} Our \ours consistently outperforms all baselines with higher F1 and more balanced precision and recall.
-In contrast, the Semantic Rule Matcher (the previous SOTA), based on rules and a small language model with poorer generalization, yields relatively high precision but lower recall.
-Prompting-based LLMs baselines rely solely on LLMs' generalization ability, leading to strong recall but lower precision.
-Our \ours combines both perspectives: it anchors reasoning with rule-based keywords while leveraging LLMs' generalization through summarization and integrative reasoning.
+\textbf{\ours improves accuracy with balanced precision and recall.} Our \ours consistently outperform all baselines with balanced precision and recall.
+In contrast, the Semantic Rule Matcher (the previous SOTA), based on rules and a small language model, yields high precision but lower recall.
+Prompting-based LLM baselines rely solely on LLMs' generalization ability, leading to high recall but lower precision. \ours combines both perspectives: it anchors reasoning with phrases while leveraging LLMs' generalization through summarization and integrative reasoning.